Copyright aspects of hyperlinking and framing: Linking

+In Perfect 10, Inc. v.
+Google, Inc., 508 F.3d 1146 (9th Cir.
+2007), the Ninth Circuit held that when Google stored thumbnail versions of Perfect 10's magazine images on its server to communicate them to Google's users, Google prima facie violated Perfect 10's copyright.
+But the court also held that Google had a valid fair use defense.
+Id. at 1163-64.

-Using an img-src link to the image at the proprietor's Web page, to make the page appear to contain the image.
-In an ordinary context, the page's creator would place text around the image, making the image appear as it does at the immediate right.
-The image from an img-src link looks like the image from a file copied to the page's server, even though the image (i.e., its code) is actually stored on the remote server of the other Website and not on the page's own server.
-The U.S. Court of Appeals for the Ninth Circuit considered this fact of crucial significance in the Perfect 10 case, discussed subsequently in this article.
-The court held that, when Google provided links to images, Google did not violate the provisions of the copyright law prohibiting unauthorized reproduction and distribution of copies of a work: "Because Google's computers do not store the photographic images, Google does not have a copy of the images for purposes of the Copyright Act."
-(This fact about image storage is also true of all links that follow in this list.)
+The U.S. Court of Appeals for the Ninth Circuit in the Perfect 10 case, held that, when Google provided links to images, Google did not violate the provisions of the copyright law prohibiting unauthorized reproduction and distribution of copies of a work: "Because Google's computers do not store the photographic images, Google does not have a copy of the images for purposes of the Copyright Act."

 This expedient has been challenged as copyright infringement.
 See the Arriba Soft and Perfect 10 cases (below).
 In the Perfect 10 case, Perfect 10 argued that Google's image pages caused viewers to believe they were seeing the images on Google's website.
 The court brushed this argument aside: "While in-line linking and framing may cause some computer users to believe they are viewing a single Google Web page, the Copyright Act, unlike the Trademark Act, does not protect a copyright holder against acts that cause consumer confusion."